JannaramPremchand/JAVA_Projects/README.md

 ### 4. **GEEKTRUST_BACKEND_METROCARD**
 The **MetroCard** project is a simulation of a backend system for a metro train service, focusing on travel charge management and passenger tracking.
 The system allows passengers to use MetroCards for non-stop journeys between two stations and calculates charges based on passenger type and journey.
 - **Key Features:**
-  - Travel charges vary based on the passenger’s age (Adult, Senior Citizen, Kid) and whether the trip is a one-way or return journey.
+  - Travel charges vary based on the passenger's age (Adult, Senior Citizen, Kid) and whether the trip is a one-way or return journey.
   - Auto-recharge system with a 2% service fee if the balance is insufficient for travel.
   - Discounts are applied for return journeys, with a comprehensive system for tracking and calculating travel charges.
   - Generates summaries for travel charges and passenger counts per station (Central and Airport), providing detailed statistics.
   - Optimized data handling for processing multiple journeys efficiently and calculating total revenue and discounts.
-- **Skills Used:** Java, Command-Line Application, OOP, Data Structures, Algorithm Design.
+- **Skills Used:** Java, Command-Line application, OOP, Data Structures, Algorithm Design.

 ### 5. **MACHINE_CODING_JUKEBOX**
 **JukeBox** is a music player application where users can create and manage playlists from a pool of available songs.
 The application simulates the functionalities of popular music apps by providing a user-friendly interface to manage songs and playlists.